fahreen/summer2020/README.md

 or enter ID from this Pubtar [search engine](https://www.ncbi.nlm.nih.gov/research/pubtator/index.html)

-## Pubtator API for processing raw text
+## b.
+Pubtator API for processing raw text
 To process any raw text, input must be converted to [BioC](http://bioc.sourceforge.net/), pubtator or JSON formats.
 There is a section below, which provides the APIs to retrieve the  BioC format for an article.
 Unfortunately, BioC formats are also only availaible for articles in the PMC and Pubmed databases.

 After retrieving the BioC format of the article you want to process, use the following steps from terminal: